telferm57/CV/README.md

 **Python Developer/Data Scientist** @ UCL, London, UK _(Sep 2017 - March 2018)

-Analysing movement data from pendents to assess people with Parkinsons while they are at home.
+Analysing movement data from pendants to assess people with Parkinsons while they are at home.

 - cleanse signal data, analyse for activities such as standup/sit down transitions and walking utilising various algorithms
 - produce visualisations of activity patterns